Jesse Jackson House

 Jesse Jackson House is a historic home located near Kinston, Lenoir County, North Carolina.
-It was built about 1840, and is a two-story, five-bay, Greek Revival style frame dwelling.
+It was built about 1840 by plantation owner Jesse Jackson Sr., and is a two-story, five-bay, Greek Revival style frame dwelling.
 It has a gable roof, sits on a brick foundation, and has flanking concave shouldered chimneys.
 The front facade features a one-story porch featuring a diminutive entablature supported by wooden pillars.

 It was listed on the National Register of Historic Places in 1971.